elizabethv0218/cyoa-project/attacked.md

 # Attacked
 Whack!
-The intruder takes the chance to attack you.
+You turn around and get attacked.
 Unfortunately, no one can help you.
 Where did you go wrong?

 [Click here to continue](faint.md)